isomerpages/govtech-stp/_rgl-japan/00c-rgl-faq.md

 Please bring the following:
 1. Identity card or passport
-2. Letter issued by the Embassy of Japan in Singapore confirming that you have been granted approval by the relevant authorities in Japan to travel to Japan under the Singapore-Japan RGL.
 3. Softcopy booking reference showing your departure flight timing

 ##### Testing

-##### 7. What if I miss my test timing?
-What if I take my test after the Cut-off Test Timing?

-Travellers who miss the Cut-off Test Timing will <u>not</u> be able to obtain a test result in time for their flight.

-Please make arrangements early for your test slot so that you can qualify for the RGL arrangements.

-##### 8. What happens if the clinic assesses that I am unable to receive the PCR test for unforeseen circumstances?
+##### 7. What happens if the clinic assesses that I am unable to receive the PCR test for unforeseen circumstances?

 If you are unable to receive the test, you may wish to reschedule your flight, if you still wish to tap on the RGL arrangement.

 ##### Test Results

-##### 9. When can I expect to get my PCR test results?
+##### 8. When can I expect to get my PCR test results?

 You will receive your PCR test results and memo at least three hours before your flight.